 But I Use Spell Check, Isn’t That Enough?

 You cannot depend on Word’s spell check to find all of the annoying problems when you’re editing.
 While it is a good beginning, it is limited.
 For instance, it will not catch homophones, such as:

 Spelled correctly, however, they may not be the right word.

 Too Familiar with the Right Words

-For instance, he instead of the or she instead of he, and is instead of it or if.
-Those are the little, sneaky words that a spell check will not find because they are words, they are just not the right words.
-Or as Leah McClellan says, “Donut truss spiel chick, these words will get through just find.”
+After writing and revising, you have looked at your writing too long.
+You know how it is supposed to read, and you will inadvertently read it correctly.
+For instance, he instead of the or she instead of he, and is instead of it or if are all common mistakes.
+Those are the little, sneaky words that a spell check will not find because they are words; they are just not the right words.
+Or, as Leah McClellan says, “Donut truss spiel chick, these words will get through just find.”

 Potato/ Potahto/Tomato/Tomahto: Editing and Proofreading

 Editing and proofreading are similar concepts, regardless of which label you use.
 The purpose of them is synonymous.
 It is taking your final draft and looking for the annoying types of mistakes that make your writing look unpolished and unprofessional.

 I am frustrated as a reader when there are mistakes that editing and proofreading would resolve.
 Knowing which errors you typically make means that your editing is specific to the types of problems you have with your writing.
 I like what author Jarod Kintz says about the different kinds of writers, “There Are Two Typos Of People In This World: Those Who Can Edit And Those Who Can’t.”